rh-aiservices-bu/arc-model/attendee_instructions.md

 ### Reviewing the pipeline run

 Our dev app should automatically rebuild since that we've pushed our changes to the git repository.
-Navigate to the Pipeline Builds tab in your OpenShift Console tab, and click on the most recent build.

-We can see it's failed!
-Try clicking on the sanity check step and looking at the logs to find our what went wrong.

-We can see our model failed our check, and stopped the pipeline.
+1. Log into the OpenShift Console
+1. Navigate to **Pipelines** , then **Pipelines** (yes, again), and then go to **PipelineRuns**
+1. Make sure that the selected project is **retail-rhods-project**
+1. You should see a pipeline run that failed on the third step
+1. Review the failed step.
+1. Our sanitycheck.py program is a safeguard that ensures the discounts are never more than a certain percentage.
+1. It would seem that the new version of the model might be too generous with the discount!

 ### Retrain the model (again).

 Let's fix this!
 Clearly we had a problem with our data - luckily we received the data from wednesday which our data engineers have promised will be correct.

+Even more lucky, our pipeline has prevented us from putting a "bad" model into our dev environment.
+Therefore, we don't even need to worry about rolling back a bad change: the bad change was prevented from happening.

-Again, go to '5_discount_model.ipynb' notebook in your RHODS tab.
-Let's use the new data from wednesday, update that same cell with 'discount_data/datasets/tuesday.csv'.
-Now, rerun the notebook by clicking 'Restart Kernel and Run All'.
-This will update the discount model with a new discount model trained on wednesday's data.
+* Again, go to '5_discount_model.ipynb' notebook in your RHODS tab.
+* Let's use the new data from wednesday, update that same cell with 'discount_data/datasets/tuesday.csv'.
+* Now, rerun the notebook by clicking 'Restart Kernel and Run All'.
+* This will update the discount model with a new discount model trained on wednesday's data.

+we could also run the sanity-check here, but the pipeline will take care of that for us.

 Run the notebook '6_git_commit_and_push.ipynb' again to commit and push our model changes to our dev git repo.